 The advance assurance service allows the company to provide information about its intentions; about its structure and activities, about the proposed investment and about how the monies raised will be used.

 See VCM35080+ for the statutory procedures to be followed once shares have been issued.

-Based on the information provided as part of an advance assurance application, HMRC will provide an opinion as to whether we would be able to authorise the company to issue compliance certificates (forms SEIS3 - see VCM35110) were the company to carry out its intentions as described and then to submit a compliance statement (form SEIS1 - see VCM35090) following an issue of shares.
+Based on the information provided, HMRC will provide an opinion as to whether it would authorise the company to issue compliance certificates (forms SEIS3 - see VCM35110) were the company to carry out its intentions as described and then to submit a compliance statement (form SEIS1 - see VCM35090) following an issue of shares.
 This requires HMRC to form a view at the time of an advance assurance application, as to whether the conditions of the scheme would be satisfied to the extent they need to be satisfied at the point a company provides its compliance statement.

-Requests can be dealt with only if they come from the company’s secretary or directors or from some person authorised by them to negotiate with HMRC on their behalf.
-The rules of confidentiality apply, and potential investors making enquiries about a company should address those enquiries to the company itself.
+The rules of confidentiality apply.
+Requests will be dealt with only if they come from the company’s secretary or directors or from a person authorised by them to negotiate with HMRC on their behalf.
+Potential investors making enquiries about a company must address those enquiries to the company itself.

-An advance assurance is given in respect of a particular issue of shares and companies should be aware that an assurance given in respect of one share issue should not be regarded as providing assurance in respect of a different share issue.
+An advance assurance is given in respect of a particular issue of shares.
+An assurance given in respect of one share issue should not be regarded as providing assurance in respect of a different share issue.

-Form SEIS/EIS(AA) is available on the HMRC website at https://www.gov.uk/government/publications/enterprise-investment-scheme-advance-assurance-application-eisseisaa for companies who wish to make an application for an advance assurance.
-It is not compulsory to use it but companies are recommended to do so as a useful way of giving all the information needed.
-To assist with the processing of an application it is helpful if the company can provide a contact telephone number in case it is necessary to discuss the application.
+Companies wishing to make an advance assurance should complete the form SEIS/EIS(AA) available on the HMRC website at https://www.gov.uk/government/publications/enterprise-investment-scheme-advance-assurance-application-eisseisaa.
+Companies should follow the guidance in VCM35040 to ensure all the relevant information is supplied.
+To assist with processing applications it is helpful if the company provides a contact telephone number in case it is necessary to discuss the application.